lippertto/janus-trainer/README.md

 ## Next up

 ## Bugs
+* Trainings should not be editable after approval

 ## Features
+* Offerings should be list
+* Cost centers should go to offerings
+* Reports: list per Trainer which payments they have received (Alen)
 * Split analysis: Euros (per trainer)/ #trainings (per course/trainer)
+  * List of trainers.
+For each trainer: how many Euros have been received
+  * List of courses.
+For each course: How many have courses have been given
 * Make courses disabled.
 (Also in the UI.)
-* More comprehensive test: Enter, approve, compensate
+* Playwright test: enter -> approve -> compensate.
 * Warning if training limits have been reached
 * offerings: make weekday a radio group.
 Training can have only 1 weekday
-* reports: list per Trainer which payments they have received
 * Re-send verification mail
+* Report: Same Courses on same day
+* Filter dates on enter page.

 ## Tech update
 * Hide password in POSTGRES_CONNECTION_URL of lambda. --> Use Secret